Yonge Street west to Jarvis. Bloor Street south to Gerrard

 The Church Wellesley Village is about as gay as it gets in Toronto.
-Even back in the late 70s, this neighbourhoods packed enough LGBT power to impact the voting patterns in this riding.
-If you were not down with the LGBT folks then, you’re chances of obtaining office was pretty much impossible.
+Even back in the late 70s, this neighbourhoods packed enough LGBTQ+ power to impact the voting patterns in this riding.
+If you were not down with the LGBTQ+ folks then, you’re chances of obtaining office was pretty much impossible.

 Today, the gay village is almost a victim of it’s own success.
 It has gone the way of many immigrant-centred neighbourhoods of the past like Little Italy and Little India.
-Like these neighbourhoods, it’s not just a place where LGBT live any more.
+Like these neighbourhoods, it’s not just a place where LGBTQ+ live any more.
 With it’s close proximity to the Yonge and Bloor line it is a great place for anyone who needs to access the city easily.
-It’s also incredibly walkable for those who like to be within walking distance of work, entertainment and conveniences like the rock star Loblaws in the old Maple Leaf Gardens.
+It’s also incredibly walkable for those who like to be within walking distance of work, entertainment and conveniences like the country’s arguably best Loblaws in the old Maple Leaf Gardens.

 With that said, it’s still the gayest neighbourhood in town, but it’s also a place where intensive densification is taking place.
 With Toronto’s official plan, this is one of the few neighbourhoods where developers will have the easiest time building as high as they want.
 So, the casual yet vibrant neighbourhood of decades past is becoming a denser, more urban part of the city.
 Some like to use the term Brooklynification or Manhattanization when it comes to neighbourhoods becoming hip and cool, but with this area I would use the term Hong Kongification to describe the increased density.